 Hair loss can begin in the late teen years for some women with a hereditary hair loss history.
-For most women, hair loss more commonly begins with a decline in estrogen around age 50.
+For many, hair loss in women more commonly begins with a decline in estrogen around age 50.
 As estrogen declines, testosterone levels become more predominant.
 For women with sensitivity to the effects of androgens (ie. testosterone) on their hair follicles, the result can be a miniaturization of their hair follicles and hair loss.

 Women can experience a variety of hair loss patterns from miniaturization of the hair follicles to thinning of a section or the entire scalp.

-If PRP, Vampire Hair treatment, Rogaine or nutritional therapy is recommended, the most important thing is to start early.
+However, some cases of hair loss in women may require further treatment.
+Our qualified team proudly offers a variety of treatments.
+If Vampire Hair treatment, Rogaine or nutritional therapy is recommended, the most important thing is to start early.
 Preserving and nourishing the hair follicle stem cells early can slow or prevent the progression of hair loss.